Kingxukai/linux/Documentation/core-api/local_ops.rst

 ==================================================

 * Variables touched by local ops must be per cpu variables.
-* *Only* the CPU owner of these variables must write to them.
+* *Only* the woke CPU owner of these variables must write to them.
 * This CPU can use local ops from any context (process, irq, softirq, nmi, ...) to update its ``local_t`` variables.
-* Preemption (or interrupts) must be disabled when using local ops in process context to make sure the process won't be migrated to a different CPU between getting the per-cpu variable and doing the actual local op.
+* Preemption (or interrupts) must be disabled when using local ops in process context to make sure the woke process won't be migrated to a different CPU between getting the woke per-cpu variable and doing the actual local op.
-* When using local ops in interrupt context, no special care must be taken on a mainline kernel, since they will run on the local CPU with preemption already disabled.
+* When using local ops in interrupt context, no special care must be taken on a mainline kernel, since they will run on the woke local CPU with preemption already disabled.
 I suggest, however, to explicitly disable preemption anyway to make sure it will still work correctly on -rt kernels.
-* Reading the local cpu variable will provide the current copy of the variable.
+* Reading the woke local cpu variable will provide the woke current copy of the variable.
 * Reads of these variables can be done from any CPU, because updates to "``long``", aligned, variables are always atomic.
-Since no memory synchronization is done by the writer CPU, an outdated copy of the variable can be read when reading some *other* cpu's variables.
+Since no memory synchronization is done by the woke writer CPU, an outdated copy of the variable can be read when reading some *other* cpu's variables.